Murder of Meredith Kercher: Trial

 The court found that his version of events did not match the scientific evidence, and that he could not explain why one of his palm prints, stained with Kercher's blood, had been found on the pillow of the single bed, under the disrobed body.
 Guede said he had left Kercher fully dressed.

 Guede originally said that Knox had not been at the scene of the crime, but he later changed his statement to say that she had been in the apartment at the time of the murder.
 He claimed that he had heard her arguing with Kercher, and that, glancing out of a window, he had seen Knox's silhouette outside the house.

 In October 2008, Guede was found guilty for the sexual assault and murder of Meredith Kercher.
-He was sentenced to 30 years’ imprisonment.
-Judge Micheli acquitted Guede of the charge for theft.
+He was sentenced to 30 years' imprisonment.
+Judge Micheli acquitted Guede of the charge of theft.

 Appeal

 Three weeks after Knox and Sollecito were convicted, Guede had his prison term cut from 30 to 24 years.
 Then the automatic one-third reduction of a sentence decided in a fast-track trial kicked in, resulting in a final sentence of 16 years.
 A lawyer representing the Kercher family protested at the effective "drastic reduction" of the sentence.